jameslefevre/visualiser-4D-microscopy-analysis/visualiser_manual.md

+## 4D Visualiser for microscopy analysis

 This visualiser is designed for the easy comparison of a 4d image dataset with one or more multiclass segmentations of the dataset and one or more renderings of each segmentation into object and track descriptions (object positions and sizes, meshes, track identifiers etc).
 While designed to visualise the outputs of a specific workflow, to facilitate broader use we provide a full specification of the data expected.

+### Setup and run application

+Source code is provided on [github](https://github.com/jameslefevre/visualiser-4D-microscopy-analysis).
+The contained folder vis4D is a [Processing 3](https://processing.org/) sketch (Java version).
+Processing runs on Windows, Mac and Linux and is free to download from [here](https://processing.org/download/) and installed locally without admin rights.
+Copy the entire repository or the folder vis4D into the Processing sketchbook folder, then run Processing and load using File > Sketchbook.
+The sketch can then be run using the button at the top left.
+It may also be compiled for Windows or Linux using File > Export Application.

+Before using the application, data to be visualised should be saved in an accessible location using the format and file layout described below (Data specification).

+The subfolder /data/data_selections within the vis4D sketch or application folder contains JSON files specifying data selections, but the actual data to be visualised should be stored separately.

 compile this doc in linux:  pandoc -o visualiser_manual.html visualiser_manual.md

-### Setup

-The application is provided in compiled form for Windows and Linux.
-Copy the appropriate folder for your system (e.g. application.linux64) to your local disk, and lauch by running the executable stack_vis_3D in this folder.
-The subfolder /data/data_selections contains JSON files specifying data selections, but the actual data to be visualised should be stored separately.

-Alternatively, install [Processing 3](https://processing.org/download/), copy the source code folder into the sketchbook, launch Processing, and open from the sketchbook.
-The code can be easily edited and run from this environment.

-### Data specification:
+### Data Specification:

+#### File Layout

 The overall data is expected to be "rectangular" in the following sense, but is tolerant of incomplete data:
  - the x,y,z,t dimensions are the same across the original image and all segmentations and corresponding probability maps